SchulzLab/TEPIC/README.md

 For further details, please see the [INVOKE](https://github.com/SchulzLab/TEPIC/tree/master/MachineLearningPipelines/INVOKE) section.

 ## Introduction
+*TEPIC* offers a variety of workflows to compute and analyse TF binding site (TFBS) predictions.
-*TEPIC* segments the genome into user specified regions and annotates those with TF binding using TRAP (1).
+The core functionality is the fast and efficient annotation of user provided candidate regionss with TF affinities using TRAP (1).
-These predictions are aggregated to gene scores.
+These predictions are aggregated to TF-gene scores using a window-based assignment strategy.

-Within this aggregation TEPIC offers exponential decay (2) and scaling of TF region scores using the signal of an open chromatin assay.
+Within this aggregation TEPIC offers exponential decay (2) and scaling of TF region scores using an epigenetic signal, e.g. the signal of an open chromatin assay.
-While computing gene TF scores, TEPIC can perform normalisation for peak length (optionally correcting for the length of the binding motifs as well) and produces separate features for peak length, peak count and/or peak signal.
-These can be used in downstream applications, e.g. to determine the influence of chromatin accessiblity on gene expression, without considering detailed information on TF binding.
+While computing gene TF scores, TEPIC can perform normalisation for region length (optionally correcting for the length of the binding motifs as well) and produces separate features for peak length, peak count and/or peak signal.
+These features can be used in downstream applications, e.g. to determine the influence of chromatin accessiblity on gene expression, without considering detailed information on TF binding.
-In case a binary assignment of TF binding is required, TEPIC allows to apply a TF specific affinity threshold derived from random genomic sequences that show similar characteristica (GC content, length) then the provided regions.
+In addition to the continuous TF-affinities, TEPIC offers a discrete assignment of TFs to genes using a TF-specific affinity threshold derived from random genomic sequences that show similar characteristics (GC content, length) as compared to the provided regions.

-Further details on TEPIC can be found in the provided [description](docs/Description.pdf).
+Further details on the gene-score computation are provided in the [description](docs/Description.pdf).

+*TEPIC* TF-gene scores can be used in several downstream applications to assess the regulatory role of TFs.
+Three applications are directly supported:
+* Using a linear regression analysis to highlight potential key TFs by predicting gene expression within a sample of interest [MachineLearningPipelines/INVOKE](INVOKE)
+* Suggesting regulators that might be linked to gene-expression differences between samples using a logistic regression classifier [MachineLearningPipelines/DYNAMITE](DYNAMITE)
+* Generating input for DREM to infer time-point specific transcriptional regulators from temporal epigenetics data [MachineLearningPipelines/EPIC-DREM](EPIC-DREM)

+Details on the models are provided in the respective subfolders as well as in the [description](docs/Description.pdf) Here, we provide a brief description on the core funtionality of TEPIC, the computation of TF-gene scores.

 ## Installing TEPIC
 To run *TEPIC* the following packages/software must be installed:
 * Python (minimum version 2.7)
 * [bedtools](https://github.com/arq5x/bedtools2)
-* A g++ compiler supporting openmp to use the parallel implementation of TRAP.
+* A C++ compiler supporting openmp to use the parallel implementation of TRAP.

 To compile the C++ version of TRAP and to install possibly missing R-packages for downstream processing execute the script
 	[Code/compile_TRAP_install_R_packages.sh](Code/compile_TRAP_install_R_packages.sh).